simonsobs/nextline/README.md

 # Nextline

 _Nextline_ allows line-by-line execution of concurrent Python scripts by multiple users simultaneously from web browsers.
+Nextline is being developed as a DAQ sequencer of the [Observatory Control System (OCS)](https://github.com/simonsobs/ocs/).

 ## Packages